sdondley/Dist-Zilla-for-Beginners/tutorial5.md

 We haven't yet written any documentation for your module yet and that is precisely why our `README` file is blank.
 So let's fix that.
 We don't want you to have a reputation as a lazy developer that doesn't document their work.
-Add the following documentation to your `Greetings.pm` by adding the following lines to the bottom:
+Add the following documentation to your `Greetings.pm` by adding the following to the bottom of the `lib/Greetings.pm` module:

 ```